annayqho/TheCannon/docs/source/lamost_tutorial.rst

 >>> filenames = np.array([specdir+"/"+val.strip() for val in data['LAMOST_ID'])
 >>> wl, flux, ivar = load_spectra(filenames)

+Let's check the shape of the wl array:

+>>> print(wl.shape)

+This gives (3626), which tells us that there are 3626 pixels in each LAMOST spectrum.
+Next, let's check the shape of the flux and ivar arrays (they should be the same, since each inverse variance value corresponds to a flux value):

+>>> print(flux.shape)
+>>> print(ivar.shape)

+The shape is [1387, 3626]: [number of objects, number of pixels].
+Note that this is consistent with the requirements for the training and test sets outlined in the documentation.

 We'll use the first 1000 stars as the reference set.
 Let's define the IDs of the reference set objects, and pull out their flux values and corresponding inverse variance values.